Loans to personal shareholders

 In general, these rules apply to all types of credit (loan) and provision of security made directly or indirectly from a company to a personal shareholder/partner who directly or indirectly owns shares or securities in the company, and to their close relatives.

-The part of the loan which, when combined with any ordinary dividends, exceeds the deduction for risk-free return, must be adjusted upwards by a factor of 1.16 for the 2016 income year and taxed as general income.
+The part of the loan that, combined with any ordinary dividends, exceeds the deduction for risk-free return, must be adjusted upwards by a factor that changes each year.
+The factor for upwards adjustment is 1.44.
+Dividends should be taxed as general income.
 The upward adjustment takes place in connection with the tax calculation.

-The repayment of loans which have previously been subject to dividend taxation is treated as the deposit of new capital by the shareholder.
+The repayment of loans that have previously been subject to dividend taxation is treated as investment of new capital by the shareholder.

 New rules regarding loans taken out before 7 October 2015